Skip to main content

 • CVI must include the treatment used, date of administration, and how it was administered.

-4. Reinspect animals once they reach their destination:
+4. Reinspect all animals once they reach their destination:

-• If shipment contains any animals with open wounds noted on the CVI, the current status of those wounds needs to be reported to MDARD within 24 hours of arrival to MDARD-NWS-Permit@michigan.gov.
+• If the shipment contains any animals with open wounds noted on the CVI, the current status of those wounds must be reported to MDARD within 24 hours of arrival to MDARD-NWS-Permit@michigan.gov.
+When reporting the status of open wounds, please be sure to include the approval permit number for that shipment.

-Moving warm-blooded animals from a state with a detection of NWS, but located outside of all defined Infested Zones and Adjacent Surveillance Zones
+Moving warm-blooded animals from a state with a detection of New World screwworm, but located outside of all defined Infested Zones and Adjacent Surveillance Zones

-1. All animals must have a valid CVI submitted by an accredited veterinarian from the origin state:
+1. All animals must have a valid CVI (commonly referred to as a “health certificate”) submitted by an accredited veterinarian from the origin state:

 • The CVI must include the following statement on NWS: "All animals were inspected and found free of evidence of NWS infestation."